-Academic Scholarship applicants are assessed on their aptitude and potential across a range of disciplines.
-The Academic assessment is by way of an online Cognitive Ability Test (CAT), no preparation is advised for these tests, which are nationally standardised methods where potential can be accurately measured and benchmarked.
+Academic Scholarship candidates are assessed on their aptitude and potential across a range of disciplines.
+The Academic assessment is by way of an online Cognitive Ability Test (CAT), no preparation is advised for these tests, which are nationally standardised methods by which potential can be accurately measured and benchmarked.
 Scholarships are awarded bi-annually for Sixth Form entry.